 - Why is my horse pawing at the ground?

-- How to bond with your horse with riding
+- How to bond with your horse without riding

 - Do horses always sleep standing up?